ahmedcs/Practical_FL_Tutorial/README.md

 **Security in collaborative FL.**
 Then, we will examine some challenges of deploying and running Federated Intrusion Detection Systems (FIDSs).
 Depending on the nature of the federation (public or private, trustworthiness of the participants, *etc.*), such systems can be vulnerable to various attacks.
 In particular, we will focus on poisoning attacks, where a participant tries to degrade the global model by sending malicious contributions, before discussing possible countermeasures.
 The hands-on will consist of simulating a poisoning attack on the CIDS model built in the previous part, and experimenting with strategies to detect and mitigate such attacks.

+## Part4 Content Outline

+**Cross-platform FL implementation and real-world applications.**
+The tutorial will conclude by demonstrating a cross-platform FL implementation for Android and iOS, and a real-world mobile edge FL launch at university campus as shown below figure.
+Challenges and future directions will be discussed.

 ## Materials